ye7ia33/Alamofire-With-Codable/README.md

 # Alamofire-With-Codable
-using Alamofire 4 With Codable
+**using Alamofire 4 With Codable**

-**init pod
+- init pod
-then add cocopoads repositry
+- then add cocopoads repositry
--pod 'Alamofire', '~> 4.7'
+    1. pod 'Alamofire', '~> 4.7'
--pod 'SwiftyJSON', '~> 4.2'
+    2. pod 'SwiftyJSON', '~> 4.2'
-installing pods
+- installing pods
-then drag and two files into project
+3- then drag and two files into project

 then if you need to calling